KushalZanzari/NeuroQ-AI-Powered-Mental-Health-Platform/README.md

 # NeuroQ - AI-Powered Mental Health Platform

-NeuroQ is a comprehensive AI-powered platform that helps with mental health disorder detection and guidance.
-The system collects user inputs, analyzes them using AI models, and provides personalized suggestions for mental health support.
+NeuroQ is an AI-driven platform that helps users monitor and improve their mental well-being.
+It collects real-time inputs through mood check-ins and conversations, analyzes them using AI models, and provides personalized guidance, coping strategies, and progress reports.
+With 24/7 AI support, crisis resource integration, and personalized insights, NeuroQ empowers users to manage stress, anxiety, depression, and sleep issues while bridging the gap to professional mental health care
 ## 🌟 Features

 ### Frontend